oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/debug_commands.md

 php app/console oro:api:config:dump users
 ```

-To see API configuration for a particular request type you can use `request-type` option:
+To see API configuration for a particular request type you can use the `request-type` option:

 ```bash
 php app/console oro:api:config:dump users --request-type=rest --request-type=json_api
 ```

-Also, if you want to see human-readable representation of entity and its fields, you can use `with-descriptions` option:
+If you want to see human-readable representation of an entity and its fields, you can use the `with-descriptions` option:

 ```bash
 php app/console oro:api:config:dump users --with-descriptions
 ```

-At the last, you can use `section` option to see a configuration of an entity when it is referenced by another entity:
+The `section` option can be used to see a configuration of an entity when it is referenced by another entity:

 ```bash
 php app/console oro:api:config:dump addresses --section=relations